rust-lang/rfcs/text/0000-gen-fn.md

 Should we try to compute a conservative `size_hint`?
 This will reveal information from the body of a generator, but at least for simple cases users will likely expect `size_hint` to not just be the default.
+It is backwards compatible to later add support for opportunistically implementing `size_hint`.

 ## Implement other `Iterator` traits.